-For many Australians a pet is an important part of the family.
-While owning a pet can be extremely rewarding, it is important to remember that pet ownership is also a huge responsibility.
-As a pet owner you will be committed to providing for all the requirements of your pet – food, exercise, housing, grooming and veterinary care.
-It is absolutely essential to thoroughly research the basics of pet care before acquiring any new pet to ensure you have the capacity to meet the physiological, behavioural and social needs of the animal.
+For many Australians a companion animal is an important part of the family.
+While having an animal as part of your family can be extremely rewarding, it is important to remember that caring for an animal is also a huge responsibility.
+You will be committed to providing for all the requirements of your animal – food, exercise, housing, grooming and veterinary care.
+Before acquiring any new companion animal, it is absolutely essential to thoroughly research the care the animal will need to ensure you have the capacity to meet the physiological, behavioural and social needs of the animal.

-RSPCA Australia recommends that you take the time to research the species or breed/crossbreed you are purchasing well before bringing them home, so that you are positive your choice of pet will be appropriate for your lifestyle and you are well prepared for their arrival.
+RSPCA Australia recommends that you take the time to research the species or breed/crossbreed you are adopting/purchasing well before bringing them home, so that you are positive your choice of companion animal will be appropriate for your lifestyle and you are well prepared for their arrival.

-Purchasing a pet should never be an impulsive decision.
-RSPCA shelters receive thousands of unwanted and abandoned animals each year and these are often the result of an ill-considered decision.
-Before you make the decision to become a pet owner ask yourself the following questions:
+Adding a companion animal to your family should never be an impulsive decision.
+RSPCA shelters receive thousands of unwanted and abandoned animals each year and these may be the result of an ill-considered decision.
+Before you make the decision to become to bring an animal into your family, ask yourself the following questions:

-Am I prepared to care for a pet for its whole life?
+Am I prepared to care for the animal for their whole life?

 Can I afford a pet?

-There are many costs involved with pet ownership.
-Up front costs for cats and dogs include vaccination, microchipping and desexing.
-However, you will need to be prepared to pay for ongoing costs associated with food, worming, annual health checks, vet bills, training, boarding, toys and bedding for the life of the animal.
+There are many costs involved with having a companion animal.
+Upfront costs for cats and dogs include vaccination, microchipping and desexing, although animal adopted from shelters will already be vaccinated, microchipped and desexed.
+In addition, you will need to be prepared to pay for ongoing costs associated with food, worming, annual health checks, vet bills, training, care when you are away, toys and bedding, and more for the life of your animal.
 If an emergency or accident occurs, you will also need to ensure you can pay for any emergency veterinary treatment required.